larshfl/TTK4145/README.md

 The network module uses conn, bcast, localip and peers.
 These are almost an exact copy of https://github.com/TTK4145/Network-go/tree/master/network<br />
 Changes:

 The statemachine is inspired by Anders Petersens (@klasbo) lecture https://www.youtube.com/watch?v=K6YoNYNC7o4&t=1646s where he used a statemachine written in go as a visual aid.
-The elevator system design differs, but the structure has similarities.
+The elevator system design differs, but the structure have similarities.

 ## Legg også inn om vi har lånt kode fra nettet - Kan få problem med plagiat om vi har "lånt" kode uten å gi credit